ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 MUST NOT limit itself to 7- or 8-bit character sets such as ASCII and MUST support the Unicode character property set in character classes.

-An I-Regexp implementation MAY report errors for regular expressions outside this limited subset.
+An I-Regexp implementation SHOULD be a strict I-Regexp implementation. the advantages of strictness are improved interoperability with other strict implementations and improved security.

 # I-Regexp Semantics